makeabilitylab/physcomp/esp32/iot.md

 The code is on [github](https://github.com/makeabilitylab/arduino/tree/master/ESP32/WiFi/IoTPhotoresistorLed).
 Note: there are two files.
 The [IotPhotoresistorLed.ino](https://github.com/makeabilitylab/arduino/blob/master/ESP32/WiFi/IoTPhotoresistorLed/IoTPhotoresistorLed.ino) file and the [config.h](https://github.com/makeabilitylab/arduino/blob/master/ESP32/WiFi/IoTPhotoresistorLed/config.h) file.

-However, we are only showing the `.ino` file below.
 In the `config.h` file, you must change the following:

 {% highlight C %}
 // visit io.adafruit.com if you need to create an account,